-Amy loved how the table and big coordinating wreath looked when she first came through the door after a long semester.
-It said “Welcome home, welcome to our home.
-Welcome back!”
+Amy loved how the table and big coordinating wreath looked when she first came through the door after a long semester several years ago.

 This farmhouse tablescape came together so easily after I found the black plaid round tablecloth.
-Knowing it was going to look great with the wreath from last year too was an added plus.
+Knowing it was going to look great with the wreath from a previous year too was an added plus.

-It’s beginning to look a lot like Christmas now that the four of us, the ‘Core 4 ‘ are home.
+It really begins to look a lot like Christmas when the “Core 4”, our youngest 2 plus Jim and I are home.
 Our cute nickname was given to us by our adult kids.
-In my heart, there is lots of joy and Christmas spirit coming too!
+In my heart, there is lots of joy and Christmas spirit is coming too!

 The centerpiece is easy moved when we eat.
 I like to see all of our faces when we have a meal together.